Ted Fawcett, Chairman, Governance and Management

 Andy’s interest in EVC Uganda arises from recognition of the freedoms and opportunities that education creates and the wish that they may be enjoyed by less fortunate people of the world, particularly in Africa and India.
 He has experience in working with other charitable and voluntary organisations.

-Jenny Hall, Assisting with the Child Sponsorship Programme and Networking
+Jenny Hall, Child Protection Guardian, assisting with Child Sponsorship Programme & Networking

 Jenny has spent 30 years in education within the UK and also spent a year teaching in Australia.
 She holds a B.Ed and is passionately committed to helping the desperately poor children of Uganda receive a real chance in life through access to school.